 Free day to explore the city.

 Overnight transfer to Rammechap (about 3 hours) boarding the flight to Lukla (about 10 minutes).
-Arrival in Lukla, visit of the Lukla monastery, then trek to Phakding where you will spend the night.
+Arrive in Lukla, visit the Lukla monastery, then trek to Phakding to spend the night.
 (About 3 hours, difference in altitude –230 m.)

 Trekking to the most important center of the Khumbu valley.
 The path winds along the Khumbu valley crossing the Dudh Koshi river several times.
 After Monjo, where the entrance door to the Sagarmatha National Park is located, the path climbs sharply until it reaches the 3440 meters of Namche Bazaar.
 (About 6 hours, difference in altitude 830 m.).
 Overnight stay in the ultra-comfortable Sherpa Land Hotel.

 Here begins the most beautiful part of the trek which includes two nights in a tent.
 With a beautiful very gradual path you enter the little beaten valley of Thame and Bothe Koshi.
 The valley, which originates from the Bothe Koshi and Lumsumna glacier, houses the centuries-old path that leads to Nangpa La and connects Tibet and Nepal.
-This gateway to Tibet which passes practically at the foot of Cho Oyu is only open to Tibetans who go down to Khumbu for their businesses.
+This gateway to Tibet, which passes practically at Cho Oyu's foot, is only open to Tibetans who go down to Khumbu for their businesses.
 After visiting the monastery of Thame, the second most important of all the Khumbu after Tengboche, accommodation in a lodge in Thame.

 It starts northwards through the old part of Thame.
 It is the path that leads to Nangpa La and then Tibet, the valley initially wide, narrows as you get up.
 You reach the Marlung pastures where there is a space for camping and a very rudimentary lodge and continue towards Lungde (4400 m.)
 With a more decisive uphill path.
 Arrival at the nice lodge in Lungde and accommodation.

-Challenging stage which however allows you to fully enjoy the panorama and make a good acclimatization.
+Challenging stage, which allows you to fully enjoy the panorama and make a good acclimatization.
 Gradually leaving the Bothe Koshi valley with a slightly steep stretch you go up towards Renjo Lake.
-As you climb, the panorama becomes more and more grandiose; to the south the chain that dominates the Thame valley and contains the spectacular peaks of the Tarthika (6093 m.), The Kwande (6186 m.) and many others up to 6700 m.
+As you climb, the panorama becomes more and more grandiose; to the south the chain that dominates the Thame valley and contains the spectacular peaks of the Tarthika (6093 m.), The Kwande (6186 m.), and many others up to 6700 m.
 The chain reaches the Parchamo, known trekking peak, and the Tashi Lapcha pass which connects the Thame valley with the Rolwaling valley.
 To the east towers the difficult and beautiful Kyajo Ri (6186 m.) and, slightly displaced, the equally impressive Pharilapcha (6017 m.).
 This is the most demanding G., the one that foresees the passage of the 5434 meters of the Renjo La.
-The path is however very gradual and except for the last 150 meters, in which it becomes a little steep, it offers a very progressive and pleasant climb .
-Beyond Renjo Lake you enter the beautiful basin of another lake, the Relama Tsho; from here we start to climb the slopes that lead below the pass.
+However, the path is very gradual and except for the last 150 meters, in which it becomes a little steep, it offers a very progressive and pleasant climb.
+Beyond Renjo Lake, you enter the beautiful basin of another lake, the Relama Tsho; we start to climb the slopes that lead below the pass from here.
 The excellent and recent arrangement of the path allows you to make the last part of the climb with fairly limited effort.
-The panorama continues to be magnificent towards the Bothe Koshi valley, but it is at step when you finally manage to make the view sweep east, that the spectacle becomes breathtaking; six hundred meters below the Dudh Pokhari, the turquoise lake on the whose banks are the village of Gokyo, on the horizon in a sensational parade from south to north, the Tawoche Peak (6367 m.), the Cholatse (6335 m.), the Aarakam Tse (6423 m.), the Lobuche (6145 m.), until reaching Makalu (8463 m.), Everest (8848 m.)
+The panorama continues to be magnificent towards the Bothe Koshi valley, but it is a step when you finally manage to make the view sweep east, that the spectacle becomes breathtaking; six hundred meters below the Dudh Pokhari, the turquoise lake on the whose banks are the village of Gokyo, on the horizon in a sensational parade from south to north, the Tawoche Peak (6367 m.), the Cholatse (6335 m.), the Aarakam Tse (6423 m.), the Lobuche (6145 m.), until reaching Makalu (8463 m.), Everest (8848 m.)
 Pumori (7121 m.)
 And of course Cho Oyu (8201 m.).
 The descent to Gokyo and its turquoise lake takes approximately 3 hours.
 Overnight stay at the lodge.

 In the early morning climb to the Gokyo Ri beautiful balcony on the mountains around, including the Cho Oyu which from here impresses for its large size.
 Descend and take the path that crosses the Ngozumpa glacier.
 Overnight stay in the Lodge.